-It was time to sit down with our newest member of the Sports & Spinal Albury Wodonga Team
+It was time to sit down with Kayla Whinray, our newest member of the Sports & Spinal Albury Wodonga team

 I grew up on a farm just out of Yarrawonga in a place that hardly anyone has ever heard of.
 I honestly enjoy everything about living rurally, I spent 6 years down in Melbourne and was so ready to move home by the end of it (too many overcast days for my liking!)
 I missed the relaxed lifestyle and spending time outdoors with the Murray River on my doorstep.
 I’ve secretly been counting down for the chance to come home since I first packed my bag and moved away for first year uni.